raygun101/MarkupKit/README.md

 ```

 Note that, although attribute values in XML are always represented as strings, property values in a template definition can be any valid JSON type, such as numbers or booleans.
 However, this is not stricly necessary, since strings are automatically converted to the appropriate type by KVC.

+Multiple `properties` PIs may be specified in a single markup document.
+Their contents are merged into a single collection of templates available to the document.
+If the same template is defined by multiple PIs, their contents are merged into a single template dictionary, with the most recently defined values taking precedence.

 ### Outlets
 The reserved "id" attribute can be used to assign a name to a view instance.
 This creates an "outlet" for the view that makes it accessible to calling code.
 Using KVC, MarkupKit "injects" the named view instance into the document's owner, allowing the application to interact with it.